DerRomtester/testproject-golang-webapi-1/README.md

 ## :dart: About ##

-A small sample REST API project i found from grollmus
+A small simple REST API project i found from grollmus

 ## :sparkles: Features ##